Save Time and Money! | |

 NOTE: For cats and dogs traveling from Hawaii to New Zealand, New Zealand confirmed they will accept the official seals being placed on the crates by a USDA Accredited Veterinarian.

 For pet travel requirements not listed, APHIS has not been officially informed by the foreign country about the requirements for your pet’s travel.
-We recommended that you contact a government official of the country you are traveling to for more information.
+We recommend that you contact a government official of the country you are traveling to for more information.

-Additional information for pet owners, airlines, and others about APHIS endorsement of international health certificates.
+View additional information for pet owners, airlines, and others about APHIS endorsement of international health certificates.